stelcodes/nuzzle/README.md

 ```

 ## Creating a Webpage Rendering Function
-All webpages are transformed into Hiccup by a single function supplied by the user in the top-level config map under the key `:render-webpage`.
+All webpage maps are transformed into Hiccup by a single function supplied by the user in the top-level config map under the key `:render-webpage`.
 This function takes a single argument (a webpage map) and returns a vector of Hiccup.

 > Hiccup is a method for representing HTML using Clojure data-structures.
 It comes from the original [Hiccup library](https://github.com/weavejester/hiccup) written by [James Reeves](https://github.com/weavejester).
 For a quick guide to Hiccup, check out this [lightning tutorial](https://medium.com/makimo-tech-blog/hiccup-lightning-tutorial-6494e477f3a5).